Exquisite Lusitanos of Portugal – a photo-adventure

 Lusitanos are getting each day more competitive at the dressage world stage.
 To depict dressage exercises correctly is one of the most challenging aspects of equine photography, therefore, a theme to be approached during our master classes and to practice at photo-shoots.
 Participants got to witness several Grand Prix level Lusitanos: Manuel Veiga allowed us to observe his daily training with Ben-Hur and provided us with a true display of complicity when riding his powerful mare Bailarina at the stud’s floodplain and by its ancient rock gateway.
 At Companhia das Lezirias, Pedro Mendes performed under the centenary cork trees ridding Zodiac dos Diamantes.

 Observing Herds Behaviour

 Walking amongst mares and their foals, and being around herds of young horses is always an incredible experience from the standpoint of watching the social behaviour of horses.
-Our photographers had the opportunity to get really close to the mares and their young ones, daring to dream and guess which from those offspring will become the up-coming champions in their field of work.
+The photographers had the opportunity to get really close to the mares and their young ones, witnessing unique moments of tenderness and getting some true quality time with this magnificient creatures in their natural environment, daring to dream and guess which from those offspring will become the up-coming champions in their field of work.